christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 MyObjectB().list === MyObjectB().list // false
 {% endhighlight %}

-As you can see in the object factory pattern the function itself is the instantiating function, there is no constructor function that implicitely gets called whenever you use the new keyword in front, and call the class as a function.
+As you can see in the object factory pattern the function itself is the instantiating function, there is no constructor function that implicitely gets called whenever you use the new keyword in front of the class, calling it as a function.

 #### Privates
 A fantastic feature in JavaScript is closures and you can use those to hide implementation details in your objects.
 Using the ES6 class syntax this is actually not possible, so this is what you would have to do: